stormpath/stormpath.github.io/source/dotnet/aspnetcore/latest/_sources/cors.rst.txt

 .. _cors:

-Cross-Origin Requests
+Cross-origin requests
 =====================

 `Cross-Origin Resource Sharing`_ (CORS) support on both the client and server is neccessary when your client and server are on different domains.
 For example, a single-page application running on ``mydomain.com`` but communicating to an API on ``api.mydomain.com`` will require CORS to be configured.

 The Stormpath |framework| library works with existing CORS solutions for |framework|, provided that the middleware pipeline is configured properly.

-Configuring the Pipeline
+Configuring the pipeline
 ------------------------

 .. note::